Discord Bot Commands You Can Build

 - • DM user: Whether to DM the user being moderated

-When to Use Builders vs AI Chat
+When to Use Templates vs AI Chat

-Use Builders When:
+Use Templates When:

 - •You want a common, standard feature